It is possible to quit smoking permanently... cold turkey... get educated on how to stop smoking naturally.

 During my 20 year smoking career...
 I had the chance to try many different ways and remedies which promised a smoke free life...
 I won't go through the list here... because it isn't helpful to anyone.

 I will only say this much... nothing worked for me!

 I started to believe that I would be stuck in smoke slavery for the rest of my life... until I thought about the cause and effect of smoking.

 Why is there such a craving for cigarettes?

-Look at the Principles of Yin and Yang in relation to nicotine, smoke and fire.
-This is what you are craving... you might consider these substances - food your body requests.
+Look at the Principles of Yin and Yang, smoke and fire.
+This is what you are craving... you might consider these substances - as an element your body requests.
 Why?
 Because of the need for balance - Every food we take in, will automatically trigger a need for a counter food or substance, that will level us out - restore balance in the body.

 Anything that makes our energy very yin will trigger the craving for smoking.

 Alcohol, coffee, stress, sugar... you name it... our lives are full of these triggers.